matsui528/lotf/docs/tutorial.md

 The features of LotusFilter are as follows:

 - **Lightweight**: LotusFilter is extremely fast, taking less than 0.1 milliseconds per query vector in most cases.
 - **Independence**: By precomputing and storing the CutoffTable, LotusFilter can be treated as a completely independent post-processing module.
-In other words, LotsuFilter does not need to retain the original data (the set of vectors) to achieve diverse search.
+In other words, LotusFilter does not need to retain the original data (the set of vectors) to achieve diverse search.
 - **Flexibility**: Since we assume ANN search is achieved by faiss, LotusFilter functions as a complete post-processing step for various faiss indexes.
 - **Simplicity**: LotusFilter is implemented as a single CutoffTable class, making it very easy to use.